 Upcountry History Museum

-This museum provides a trip back in time.
+If you’re still wondering what to do in Greenville, consider adding this museum to your itinerary!
+The Upcountry History Museum provides a trip back in time.
 Educational and interactive displays take you on a journey through the centuries of history in Greenville and a total of 15 other counties within the state that make up the upcountry region of the Palmetto State.
 Begin before the arrival of the earliest settlers, go through the Civil War, and up to the 20th century.

 You’ll be able to engage with artifacts, murals, and life-size models that represent the heritage of this significant Southern region.
 They hold special events like lectures on local myths and legends and summer camps focused on STEM.
 Get to know the material, social, cultural, and spiritual history of the South Carolina upcountry.